chokkipaterne/chatogd/README.md

-# OpenGovDataCheck
+# QualityOGD

-OpenGovDataCheck, a conventional agent for Open Government Data Quality Assessment.
+QualityOGD, a conventional agent for Open Government Data Quality Assessment.

-## Dimensions & Metrics used in OpenGovDataCheck
+## Dimensions & Metrics used in QualityOGD

 See in ![Dimensions_Metrics](/Dimensions_Metrics_Data_Quality.pdf).

-## Conversation flow & Screenshot of OpenGovDataCheck
+## Conversation flow & Screenshot of QualityOGD

 ![Flow_Screenshot](/home.png)
-Conversation flow of OpenGovDataCheck (parallelogram boxes for chatbot outputs and rectangle boxes for user inputs) (Left).
-Screenshot of OpenGovDataCheck interface (Right).
+Conversation flow of QualityOGD (parallelogram boxes for chatbot outputs and rectangle boxes for user inputs) (Left).
+Screenshot of QualityOGD interface (Right).

-## Demo Video of OpenGovDataCheck
+## Demo Video of QualityOGD

 A demonstration video is accessible at https://rb.gy/89yfpr.